Merzasphor/MWSE/docs/source/apis/mwscript.md

 # mwscript

+!!! warning
+	This API is deprecated.
+See below for more information about what to use instead.

 The mwscript library allows vanilla mwscript functions to be called.
 This is not always ideal, and this library is deprecated.
 Avoid using it if at all possible.

 ## Functions